Eating Carrots in Pregnancy: Heath Benefits and Risks

 Benefits of Eating Carrots During Pregnancy

 Carrots are a powerhouse of various vitamins and minerals.
-These root vegetables can be eaten both in raw and cooked form.
-Carrots have immense health benefits for you in your pregnancy.
+These root vegetables can be eaten both raw and cooked.
+Carrots have immense health benefits for you during your pregnancy.
+Here’s a sneak peek at carrot benefits in pregnancy:

 1. Good for Eyesight

-Being a rich source of Vitamin A, carrots are very good for your eye health during pregnancy.
+Being a rich source of Vitamin A, carrots are very good for your eye health in general and during pregnancy (4).
 It takes care of your eyes and vision in pregnancy and is beneficial for foetal eye development.

-Carrots contain good amounts of Vitamin C, which is extremely beneficial in strengthening your immune system.
-Immunity tends to become low during pregnancy, and consuming carrots regularly helps strengthen your immunity.
+Carrots contain good amounts of Vitamin C, which is highly beneficial in strengthening your immune system.
+Immunity tends to become low during pregnancy, and consuming carrots regularly helps reduce inflammation in the body and improve your immunity (5).

 3. Helps in Foetal Development